komeilsedaghat/Django-Blog-API/README.md

 ```bash
 python3 manage.py createsuperuser
 ```
-Now set the variables `DJANGO_SECRET_KEY` and `DEBUG_VALUE` from `BlogApi/.env-sample` either as environment variables or hard code them into the file itself.
+Now set the variables `SECRET_KEY` from `BlogApi/.env-sample` either as environment variables or hard code them into the file itself.
 <br>Start the server
 ```bash
 python3 manage.py runserver